Woo, I gotta tell you this one of the best workouts I’ve had in a long time.

 The workout was an upperbody workout, mainly focusing on the back.
 I started with some foam rolling because my legs were SORE from training yesterday, and ended with a short ab attack class.

-I love my gyms’ ab attack classes as
+I love my gyms’ ab attack classes because:

-- It’s an awesome workout for the core
+- They’re an awesome workout for the core

 - They incorporate full body movements to up the intensity

 - It’s a class, so I’m able to push myself more than when I do this kind of exercise alone